mrchrisneal/foundprint/README.md

 ### World Population Cap

-To prevent absurd uniqueness claims, calculations are capped at 8.3 billion (world population as of December 2025).
+To prevent absurd uniqueness claims, calculations are capped at about 8.3 billion (world population).
 If combined entropy exceeds this threshold, the user is shown a special message indicating they are "statistically unique among all 8 billion humans on Earth."

 ## Files